Is Michigan Online Poker Legal?

 Will Michigan share in online poker player pools with other states?

 Possibly.
-The law does not specifically allow for cooperative online poker pools with other states.
-However, Michigan legislators have indicated that the omission was intended to guard Michigan from taking part in multi-state progressive slot jackpots.
+The original bill did not specifically allow for cooperative online poker pools with other states.
+However, Michigan legislators have indicated that the omission was intended to guard Michigan against taking part in multi-state progressive slot jackpots.

 Is my money safe at online poker sites in Michigan?